tdresearchgroup/ProjectMiner/README.md

 ## Final Data Organizing
-All data saved in the all the zeroOup.csv and nonZeroOutput.csv they can be either combined together by each project or leave asstand-alone files to be read for version conversion.<br>
+All data saved in the all the zeroOutput.csv and nonZeroOutput.csv they can be either combined together by each project or leave as stand-alone files to be read for version conversion.<br>
 Note: For version conversion, please contact Derek Reimanis <derek.reimanis@gmail.com> for further details.